fentonfentonfenton/docker-to-kubernetes/README.md

 This is a crappy little repo to illustrate running something in compose and k8s.

-The `nginx` container runs a script to grab some news headlines on runtime, this will be at `localhost:8080` in `docker` and `localhost:30000` on `k8s`
+The `nginx` container runs a script to grab some random content on runtime, this will be at `localhost:8080` in `docker` and `localhost:30000` on `k8s`

-In `docker-compose` you only run one container, therefore only seeing a bit of news - but what if you want to show more news to more people, at random?
+In `docker-compose` you only run one container, so you always see the sane random words - but what if you want to show more words to more people, at random?
 Maybe deploy in `kubernetes` and scale up the instance count?
 Won't I need a service?

-What if you want to force the news to update more?
+What if you want to force the words to update more?
 Will you need a sidecar?

 What if you want to put in dynamic HTML rather than this stupid script?